 This Plan expands and revises the Scripps Miramar Ranch Master Plan, which was adopted on June 9, 1970, by the City Council.
 All development in Scripps Ranch since that time, with the exception of the institutional properties south of Pomerado Road, has been in accordance with the 1970 Master Plan.
-Development of United States International University and the University of California at San Diego is controlled by the Conditional Use Permit (CUP) process.
+Development of United States International University and the University of California at San Diego is controlled by the Conditional Use Permit (CUP) process and/or a Planned Development Permit (PDP) process.